Speaker ListingSave as Favorite

 Ruth Oratz, MD FACP

 Dr. Oratz is board certified in Internal Medicine and Medical Oncology and is a Fellow of the American College of Physicians.
 She is a member of the American Society to Clinical Oncology and the American Association of Clinical Research.
-Dr. Oratz is the Chair of the Medical Advisory Committee for Susan G. Komen For the Cure, Greater NYC and sits on several advisory boards of organizations dedicated to education and support for women and their loved ones as they cope with the breast cancer experience – including: Living Beyond Breast Cancer ( LBBC), Sharsheret, and CancerCare.
-She lectures frequently and has appeared on national and local television and radio broadcasts.
+Dr. Oratz sits on several advisory boards of organizations dedicated to education and support for women and their loved ones as they cope with the breast cancer experience – including: Living Beyond Breast Cancer (LBBC), Sharsheret, and CancerCare.
+She is also on the national board of the YWCA USA.
+Dr. Oratz lectures frequently and has appeared on national and local television and radio broadcasts.
 She also teaches medicine, oncology, medical ethics and humanities at the NYU School of Medicine.

 Claire Steichen, Founder and CEO, Clear Strategy Coaching